decentration/edgeware-node/Setting-up-a-Public-Node.md

 We recommend 4GB of RAM and assume you are using Ubuntu 18.04 x64; other versions or operating systems will require adjustments to these instructions.

-Set up DNS pointing to the server, from e.g. `testnet1.edgewa.re`.
-It is strongly recommended that you do this now.
+Set up DNS from a domain name that you own to point to the server.
+We will use `testnet1.edgewa.re`.
+(You don't need to do this if you are setting up a private node.)

 SSH into the server.